couchbaselabs/docs-ng/content/couchbase-manual-1.8/web-console-for-administration.markdown

 ![](images/web-console-bucket-info.png)

-You can edit the bucket information by clicking the **Unhandled:**
-`[:unknown-tag :guibutton]` button within the bucket information display.
+You can edit the bucket information by clicking the `Edit` button within the bucket information display.

 <a id="couchbase-admin-web-console-data-buckets-individual"></a>